Skip to main content

 • The relevant clinical indication for adults (or teenagers) with hypertrophic cardiomyopathy is:

-• The relevant clinical indication for younger patients in whom a syndromic diagnosis is considered is:
+• The relevant clinical indication for younger patients for whom a syndromic diagnosis is considered is:

 • Consider mimics of hypertrophic cardiomyopathy if there is strong clinical suspicion of familial amyloidosis or neuromuscular, mitochondrial, metabolic or malformation syndromes.
 In these conditions, LV hypertrophy appears in association with other features.